 How should your eating habits change with the race season now behind you?

-Most North American triathletes have now completed their last triathlon of 2014.
+Many North American triathletes have now completed their last triathlon of 2015.
 In most cases that means they’re taking a short break from training and then going into “maintenance-training mode” through the holidays.

 Every triathlete knows that training and diet go hand in hand.
 When you’re training hard for races, you need to maintain a diet that optimally supports performance and recovery.
 But what should happen to your diet at the present time of year?
 How should your eating habits change to match up with changes in your training?